In partnership with the East of England 7 Forces

 Your training will also include officer safety and emergency life support skills to fully prepare you for your operational role.

-You’ll need to successfully complete both operational and academic assessments before being awarded a degree and becoming a fully-fledged police officer.
+You’ll need to successfully complete both operational and academic assessments before being awarded a Graduate Diploma and becoming a fully-fledged police officer.
 All assessments have been specifically designed to test the skills, knowledge and qualities required to be an officer.

 You will have to complete a number of different assessments throughout the course, including written reflective reports and essays, exams, presentations (both group and individual) and digital artefacts (e.g. a case study blog or podcast).
 Alongside academic assessments, you will also need to compile an Operational Competence Portfolio over the duration of the apprenticeship and pass a number of operational assessments against a range of critical policing skills, including; providing effective initial response to a critical incident, engaging proactively with communities, conducting effective evaluation of intelligence and providing support to vulnerable people, victims and witnesses.

 To join the Degree Holder Entry Programme (DHEP), you will need an Honours degree from a recognised higher education institution

 Applicants will have to meet the eligibility for becoming a police officer and pass the Police SEARCH® Recruit Assessment Centre.